gdotgordon/site_word_freq/README.md

 channel.
 This counting technique is demonstrated in Donovan and Kernighan's "The Go Programming Language" book.

-External dependencies: The scanner uses the "golang.org/x/net/html" HTMP parser package, so you'll need that to build.
+External dependencies: The scanner uses the "golang.org/x/net/html" HTML parser package, so you'll need that to build.